 What could make this whole thing cooler?
 I’m glad you asked.
 As if the elaborate killings weren’t enough, the dude actually has a murder playlist.
 No, it’s not the score of the movie.
 John Rambo has a microphone next to a cassette player that pumps out jams to kill to.
 Here, he delivers the best line of the movie to the main antagonist, Hugo Martinez.
 “I could have killed you ten times by now.
 I wanted to save you for last.”
 It’s one of those moments where you could feel the audience collectively go “woahhhh!”
 This isn’t the ramblings of an old man.
 You actually see John spare him multiple times because he’s playing the waiting game.

 Now, I’ve read a lot of bad reviews about this film claiming that it “had no soul” and felt like a “mindless 80’s action film.”
 DUH!
 Were you expecting an Oscar-winning performance?
 I didn’t come into a Rambo film to learn a lesson and follow a cohesive plot with grade A acting.
 I came here to watch some mindless violence and listen to one-liners.
-I expected an over the top, action extravaganza and that’s what I got.
-I felt like I got my money’s worth and more.
+The movie promises an over the top, action extravaganza and that’s what I got.

 I think even the audience knew this.
-During a scene where Rambo is seen taking medication, I heard the guy in back of me tell his date “He’s only taking meds to protect everyone else.”
+During a scene where Rambo takes medication, I heard the guy in the back of me tell his date “He’s only taking meds to protect everyone else.”
 Sir, you are absolutely correct.
 If the random dude behind me could figure that out, why can’t other film critics?
 It’s not a hard concept to grasp.

 Things like this are exactly why 80’s action was so awesome.
 I’m sick of action films attempting to be good.
 I just want mindless violence.
 Any studio thinking of rebooting a similar franchise needs to take notes.
 Every guy I saw leaving the theater had the look of a kid who had just seen the Power Rangers for the first time.
 It was exciting, fun, action-packed, and felt like a Rambo movie had a baby with John Wayne!
 I went in expecting a Rambo film and I got a damn good Rambo film.

-It’s an over the top, adrenaline-filled action with no pretentiousness, just the way God intended.
-9/10 –Derek Flores
+It’s an over the top, adrenaline-filled action with no pretentiousness, just the way God intended. – Derek Flores

 Rambo: Last Blood is in theaters now.